2025 Georgia Hyundai plant immigration raid: United States

 On September 7, 2025, Donald Trump wrote on Truth Social:

 Following the Immigration Enforcement Operation on the Hyundai Battery Plant in Georgia, I am hereby calling on all Foreign Companies investing in the United States to please respect our Nation's Immigration Laws.
 Your Investments are welcome, and we encourage you to LEGALLY bring your very smart people, with great technical talent, to build World Class products, and we will make it quickly and legally possible for you to do so.
 What we ask in return is that you hire and train American Workers.
 Together, we will all work hard to make our Nation not only productive, but closer in unity than ever before.
 Thank you for your attention to this matter!

-US Homeland Security Secretary Kristi Noem told reporters that she did not think that the mass detention of South Korean nationals at the Hyundai plant would cause any deterrence of investment in the US, as it showed that there were no uncertainties regarding the Trump administration and their policies.
+US Homeland Security Secretary Kristi Noem told reporters that she did not think that the mass detention of South Korean nationals at the Hyundai plant would deter investment in the US, as it showed that there were no uncertainties regarding the Trump administration and their policies.
 However on September 15, after backlash about the raid and concern how it could impede manufacturing being brought back the United States Trump posted to Truth Social stressing that all foreign companies are welcome to bring skilled employees to train the domestic workforce but are expected to return home eventually.
-He continued stating that if he was concerned and didn't "...I don’t want to frighten off or disincentivize Investment into America by outside Countries or Companies."
+He continued, "I don’t want to frighten off or disincentivize Investment into America by outside Countries or Companies."

 On September 12, 2025, The Wall Street Journals editorial board issued an opinion criticizing the Trump administration, writing that "raids like the one in Georgia are a deterrent to the foreign investment Donald Trump says he wants."

 South Korea

-In a September 11, 2025 news conference, South Korean President Lee Jae Myung stated that "This could significantly impact future direct investment in the U.S.," adding that that raid would make South Korean companies "very hesitant" about investing in the US.
+In a September 11, 2025 news conference, South Korean President Lee Jae Myung stated that "This could significantly impact future direct investment in the U.S.," adding that the raid would make South Korean companies "very hesitant" about investing in the US.
 He also called the raid and the images coming out of it "bewildering".